rsimon/liiive/README.md

 ## 1. What is liiive?

-liiive is a browser-based collaboration tool for exploring and annotate digital images together, in real time.
+liiive is a browser-based collaboration tool for exploring and annotating digital images together, in real time.
 Built on the [IIIF (International Image Interoperability Framework)](https://iiif.io) standard, it's designed for researchers, educators, students, and cultural heritage professionals working with high-resolution images.

 ## 2. Key Features